MichaeLmatika49/MichaeLmatika49/README.md

 - 👋 Hi, I’m @MichaeLmatika49
-- 👀 I’m interested in software maintanance
+- 👀 I’m interested in software maintanance and data protection
-- 🌱 I’m currently learning web development, software and application development
+- 🌱 I’m currently working as web development(frontend and backend), software and application development, data analyst, cyber security personnel
 - 💞️ I’m looking to collaborate on Microsoft in improving technology
-- 📫 How to reach me one can call me or visit my offical accounts
+- 📫 How to reach me one can call(0712374619) me or visit my offical account
-- 😄 Pronouns: ...
-- ⚡ Fun fact: Am friendly and I like playing handball
+- Am friendly and I like playing handball
-- I also do online work such as projects
+- I also do online work such as projects manager
-- Am married to one wife called Haylen Nyaranga
 - Am a Kenyan citizen by birth